Saturday, June 7, 2014

 - At the Esplanade and at the Regenstein Fruit & Vegetable Garden, where you can ask our horticulturists, staff, and volunteer experts about our gardens—and about what’s happening in yours.

-- At the Regenstein Center keynote presentation, where you’ll get the big picture on climate change from a panel of Chicago’s most distinguished scientists.
+- At the Regenstein Center,where you’ll get the big picture on climate change from a panel of some of Chicago’s most distinguished scientists in a keynote presentation.

-Of course there’s lots to do for kids, too.
-Come for the day, have lunch at the café, and then put what you’ve learned into practice at home!
+Come for the day, have lunch at the Garden Café, and then put what you’ve learned into practice at home!